MeFisto94/Sargerust/README.md

 - Fix Doodad Collisions
 - Debug Shader Reloading.
 NOTE: This requires extensive rend3 changes because we need to reset the ShaderPreProcessor and rebuild the base_graph that is usually only build in async_start, once.
+- M2: Properly derive whether Alpha Key (Cutoff) shall be used or not, allowing for less texture fetches in shadows
 - Configuration
 - Cross Platform support (i.e. investigate MBP 2011 failure)
 - massive Map Manager rework
 - Portals, Water, and other less important render objects
 - Anisotropic Filtering, basically setting SamplerDesc#anisotropy_clamp > 1, POT, < 16 (based on the device limits)
+- MipMaps
 - hecs:
     - Add more components and unpack update messages further
     - Implement spline walking (NPCs have predefined splines)